HOMAGE TO AMOS VOGEL AND CINEMA 16

 In 1947, Amos Vogel (1921–2012), joined by his wife Marcia, founded Cinema 16, a precursor to independent film exhibitors everywhere.
 His erudite, playful, politically-engaged, and artistically provocative choices introduced New Yorkers to movies that were infinitely more challenging and eclectic than anything being produced in Hollywood.
 His pioneering work set the stage for the creation of Film Forum in 1970.

-In honor of the 100th anniversary of his birth, Film Forum presents a selection of avant-garde films and documentaries of social and scientific import, all of which premiered at Cinema 16.
+In honor of his centenary, Film Forum presents a selection of avant-garde films and documentaries of social and scientific import, all of which premiered at Cinema 16.
 This program is a recreation of an “Homage to Cinema 16,” conceived of and programmed by Film Forum’s Director Karen Cooper and film historian Scott MacDonald, author of Cinema 16: Documents Toward a History of the Film Society.
 The program originally ran for two weeks in 1986.

 The program (approx. 90 min) will include many 16mm prints, the format for which Cinema 16 was named.
 Tentatively (as of late September) our program includes: